 Anyone in the workplace, including employees who are not supervisors, may contribute to a hostile work environment.
 It is a common misconception that a hostile work environment can only be created by a supervisor.
 This is not the case.
 Your fellow co-workers, independent contractors and your employer’s clients can also create an abusive work environment.

-The California Fair Employment and Housing Act (FEHA) offers legal protections for workers who are experiencing severe or pervasive abuse in the workplace.
+The California Fair Employment and Housing Act (FEHA) offers legal protections for workers who are experiencing abuse in the workplace.
 In addition, multiple federal and state laws protect employees who belong to a protected class.
 Workers over the age of 40 and people with disabilities are examples of a protected class under state and federal law.
-We have more information about this topic on our website and you can always call us if you have questions.
+We have more information about this topic on our website and you can always call our Los Angeles hostile workplace lawyers if you have questions.

 However, the rules for liability differ when a supervisor is responsible for the hostile work environment.
 Claims involving supervisors are easier to pursue.
 Under state law, employers are strictly liable if the supervisor is the perpetrator, meaning negligence is not a factor.